-Upon receipt: (1) Store the following components at 4°C: Protease Inhibitor Cocktail, Non-immune IgG, Anti-Tri-Methyl-H3-K9, Proteinase K and 8-Well Assay Strips.
+Upon receipt: (1) Store the following components at 4°C: Protease Inhibitor Cocktail, Non-immune IgG, Anti-Dimethyl-H3-K9, Proteinase K and 8-Well Assay Strips.
 (2) Store all other components at room temperature.

-The kit can be stable for up to 6 months from the shipment date, when stored properly.
+The kit is stable for up to 6 months from the shipment date, when stored properly.